Chindits: London memorial

 There is a memorial to Orde Wingate and the Chindits on the north side of the Victoria Embankment next to the Ministry of Defence headquarters in London.
 The memorial was unveiled on 16 October 1990 by the Prince Philip, Duke of Edinburgh.
-The front of the monument is in memory of the Chindits and also mentions the four men of the Chindits awarded the Victoria Cross: Major Frank Gerald Blaker, Captain Michael Allmand and Lieutenant George Albert Cairns and Rifleman Tulbahadur Pun.
+The front of the monument is in memory of the Chindits and also mentions the four men of the Chindits awarded the Victoria Cross: Major Frank Blaker, Captain Michael Allmand and Lieutenant George Albert Cairns and Rifleman Tulbahadur Pun.
 The battalions that took part are listed on the sides of the monument.
 Non-infantry units are mentioned by their parent formations only.
 No distinction is made between those units that took part in 1943 versus those of 1944.
 The rear of the monument is exclusively dedicated to Orde Wingate and also mentions his contributions to Israel.
 The memorial is a 4 metre (13 ft) high Portland stone pillar mounted on three steps, on which is a statue by Frank Forster of the chinthe, after which the Chindits are named.